 2019: UTI with a twist: Prophylaxis and resistancy, Recurrent and refractory infections, Neurological bladder dysfunction and UTI

 Nordic clinical, interactive, courses on LUTD and urodynamics have been arranged in January almost every other year since 2010, in Oslo, Copenhagen and Stockholm.
-The courses have been popular with urologists, residents as well as urotherapists.
+The courses have been popular with urologists, residents, as well as urotherapists.
 We have aimed at having new and different perspectives on functional urology and urodynamics, also including workshops, each time.
-Our most recent course was held in Copenhagen January 2020 and focused on late effects of cancer treatment.
-These courses also give room for socializing and networking.
+These courses also give room for socializing and networking, which is highly valued!

 We encourage colleagues to apply for the NUF travel grant and to visit other colleagues around the Nordic countries.
 The NRU (Nordic Residents in Urology) and the LUTD group have been involved in a Nordic visitor program, which may be helpful to choose a place to visit: http://nuf.nu/Observerships/